Imshepherd/wordVectors-R-PubMed-Resourse/README.md

     Here is an example code of using scientific publications from PubMed website.

-## First, Download MEDLINE format file from PubMed website.
+## Download MEDLINE format file from PubMed website.

 ![image](https://github.com/Imshepherd/wordVectors-R-PubMed-Resourse/blob/master/example_picture.png)